josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🥺_we_are_just_a_little_island_honest.md

 ---

 ## 🏮 Footer
-*We Are Just a Little Island, Honest* is a reflective node of the Polaris Protocol.
+*🥺 We Are Just a Little Island, Honest* is a reflective node of the Polaris Protocol.
 It documents the ongoing British habit of claiming smallness as innocence, and re-frames scale as civic potential rather than excuse.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-08_
+_Last updated: 2025-12-13_